-Revision Change Description

-Revision 02 Terminology was updated to align with the Inclusive Language Initiative.

-Revision 01 Initial release.
+Revision Change Description Revision 01 Initial release.

 About this Guide

 The Aruba Instant AP Troubleshooting Guide contains information on how to troubleshoot common errors encountered in Aruba Instant APs.
 This guide contains information on the symptom of the issue, procedures to identify the cause, and steps to resolve them.
 The errors described in this guide are largely configuration issues that can be resolved with basic troubleshooting.
 If the solution described in the guide does not resolve the issue contact Aruba Technical Support.